sirisian/ecmascript-types/examples/jsx.md

 // `jsx.js` sets `capture: true`, so it reads the region itself and hands the
 // ranges that ARE ECMAScript back through `stream.parse`.
 //
-// The import must still be STATIC, which is why this file is a module: the
+// The import must be STATIC, which is why this file is a module: the
 // preprocessor import is found by a textual prescan before parsing, and a script
 // has no way to write one.
-The engine then asks the host for the macro by NAME,
+The engine loads the module named there through the
-// through `HostResolveReplacementDecorator(name, specifier)`, never loading the
-// module itself - so a host maps names to functions:
-//
-//     HostResolveReplacementDecorator: (name) =>
-//       realm.GlobalObject.__preprocessors?.[name]
-//
+// ordinary loader and reads the macro out of its exports, so the specifier is
-// Change the specifier to whatever your devtools uses for the jsx.js snippet.
+// whatever your devtools calls the jsx.js snippet and nothing else is needed.
 // =============================================================================

 import { jsx } from "./jsx.js" with { preprocessor: "true" };